 While there might not be a single workout or yoga pose that can magically increase your fertility, incorporating regular exercise into your week can absolutely help get your reproductive system on track, relieve stress, and prepare your body for starting a family (one day).
-Though, you don’t need to have a jogging stroller in your Amazon cart for your fertility to be a priority.
 Whether you're “trying” or currently “avoiding” you can take care of your reproductive wellness to encourage a healthier version of you.
-Below are a few reasons you should add some low-impact activity to benefit your fertility.

 1. Working out reduces stress.

 While the jury is still out on whether or not stress directly impacts your reproductive system, there’s still the undeniable reality that when we are stressed, we fall into negative habits that could have an undesirable effect on our fertility (having those extra couple glasses of wine, overeating, under-eating or staying up late scrolling through your phone, for example, can all negatively impact fertility).
 Regular exercise is a great way to manage stress.
 As a bonus, group classes or working with a coach can encourage camaraderie, empowerment, and even a support system.

 Women who sit higher (or lower) on the BMI are more likely to have irregular periods.
 If your periods are irregular or less frequent to do being overweight, it means you aren’t ovulating on a consistent schedule.
 If you are higher on the Body Mass Index a simple way to get your system back on track is incorporating regular exercise throughout the week.

 3. Movement adds some routine into your cycle.